Study in China for Free: Scholarships & Free Courses (2026)

 Why Study in China?

-Study in China for Free: Scholarships and Funding Options
+How to Study in China for Free: Scholarships and Funding

-- Chinese Government Scholarship (CGS): The CGS is the most comprehensive scholarship program, covering tuition, accommodation, and living expenses.
-Apply through the Chinese Embassy in your country or directly to the university.
+Chinese Government Scholarship (CGS) The most comprehensive option available.
+It covers tuition, accommodation, and a monthly living stipend.
+You can apply through the Chinese Embassy in your country or directly through the university.
+This is the one to go after first.

 How Can I Study in China as a Foreigner?